Canada’s vaccine agreements: A strategy to cover all bases

 Canada has consistently sought ways to secure quicker deliveries of approved vaccines.
 Once vaccines were authorized for use in Canada, the Government of Canada worked closely with suppliers to accelerate deliveries and to ensure that a steady stream of vaccines was arriving in the country as quickly as possible.

-Since December 2020, doses of Pfizer-BioNTech, Moderna, and AstraZeneca, the first 3 vaccines authorized by Health Canada, have been arriving into the country, allowing provinces and territories to carry out their COVID-19 vaccination programs.
+Doses of Pfizer-BioNTech’s Comirnaty, Moderna’s Spikevax, AstraZeneca’s Vaxzevria and Johnson & Johnson, the first 4 vaccines authorized by Health Canada, have been arriving in the country since December 2020, allowing provinces and territories to carry out their COVID-19 vaccination programs.

-On July 27, 2021, the Government of Canada announced that Canada has reached a major milestone, receiving more than 66 million doses of COVID-19 vaccines.
-This means that Canada has received enough doses to fully vaccinate every eligible person in Canada.
+On July 27, 2021, the Government of Canada announced that Canada had reached a major milestone, receiving more than 66 million doses of COVID-19 vaccines.
+This meant that Canada had received enough doses to fully vaccinate every eligible person in Canada.

 These documents fully respect the Access to Information Act, so information that is commercially confidential or that could impact Canada’s ability to negotiate future contracts has been protected.